marcus-grant/notes/pcde-course-overview.md

 * Visualize data using Matplotlib graphs.
 * Interpret data using Matplotlib graphs.

+### Module 3: Introduction to Pandas

+#### Learning Outcomes

+* Define pandas series and dataframes
+* Implement pandas series and dataframes
+* Perform data cleaning in pandas
+* Prepare data using one-hot encoding in pandas
+* Explain time and data functionality in pandas
+* Analyze data in pandas
+* Design dataframes in pandas

 ### Module X: Intro to SQL

 <!-- TODO: Include these links in the notes to setup MySQL Workbench -->